cleder/restsims/README.rst

 Introduction
 =============

-*restsims* is a small pyramid restfull wrapper around simserver itself.
+*restsims* is a small pyramid restfull wrapper around simserver_ and gensim_.

 It provides a basic HTML interface to test and play around with the service.